Categories: Thompson

 Robert enlisted age 21, 11 April 1942.
 At 5′ 11″ tall and weighing 150lbs with 20/20 vision, he was prime candidate for service.
 According to the recruiter; Good average pilot and observer material.
 Intelligent, quick, enthusiastic, good motives, slightly tense.

 Within six months he was promoted from Air Cadet to Leading Air Cadet Navigator.
-After completing 131:30 flight hours on an Avro Anson, Robert was awarded his Air Navigator Badge and promoted to Sergeant Navigator in April 1943.
+After completing 131:30 flight hours on an Avro Anson1, Robert was awarded his Air Navigator Badge and promoted to Sergeant Navigator in April 1943.

 10/18 in class, 73.2%, high average deemed unsuitable for Instructor but suitable for commission.
 Appearance and bearing good; enthusiastic attitude; pleasant personality; inclined to talk too much.